Charles Krauthammer, Longtime Fox News Analyst, Dead At 68

 Tributes were pouring in Thursday evening as news spread that Pulitzer Prize-winning writer Charles Krauthammer has passed away at the age of 68.
-It was just on June 8 that Krauthammer released a statement that said he had terminal cancer and only had a few weeks to live, as previously reported by Inquisitr.
-He had been fighting cancer 10 months ago, and it seemed like he was on the mend until the statement was released.
+On June 8, Krauthammer released a statement that said he had terminal cancer and only had a few weeks to live, as previously reported by Inquisitr.
+He had been fighting cancer for 10 months, and it seemed like he was on the mend until the statement was released.

 “However, recent tests have revealed that the cancer has returned.
 There was no sign of it as recently as a month ago, which means it is aggressive and spreading rapidly.
-My doctors tell me their best estimate is that I have only a few weeks left to live.”
-That dire prediction from his doctors, whom he professed sincere gratitude towards, turned out to be sadly accurate.
+My doctors tell me their best estimate is that I have only a few weeks left to live,” he said.
+That dire prediction from his doctors, whom he professed sincere gratitude toward, turned out to be sadly accurate.

 Krauthammer, who was born March 13, 1950, was a Washington staple inside the Beltway.
 He was highly respected for his intellect, a best-selling author, and with his thought-provoking columns that appeared in 400 newspapers worldwide, he has influenced generations, including many of the younger reporters and anchors at Fox News, where he has been an analyst for many years.

-Note: Editor’s note: Fox News reached out to the Inquisitr with a statement from CEO Suzanne Scott.